The man who bought a cruise ship on Craigslist - KVIA

 “The more I learned about the history, I was thinking that it could be a shore side attraction, kind of like the Queen Mary [a retired ocean liner moored at Long Beach that’s now a popular tourist attraction],” he explains.
 “I’d like to make a museum out of it and let people do tours [of the ship].”

-He estimates that it would cost around $3 million to transform the vessel, which he’s renamed the Aurora, into a shoreside attraction.
+He estimates that it would cost around $3 million to transform the vessel into a shoreside attraction.

-Willson, who had no prior experience working on ships, has spent around 14 years renovating the vessel, with the help of volunteers.
+Willson, who had no prior experience working on ships, has spent around 14 years renovating the ship, with the help of volunteers.

 “I’m pretty crafty,” he says, explaining that he’d rebuilt lots of cars in the past and previously worked as an electrical mechanical engineer doing disaster recovery.